 Is Henry Watson Airtight Tea Canister in Dove Grey Right for You?

-Can I fit a full box of tea bags in this canister?
+Will a full box of foil-wrapped tea bags fit inside?

 As an Amazon Associate we earn from qualifying purchases.